 Great pizza HAS to start with a great crust.
 We think of crust like one may think of a good steak.
 Most would agree the best steaks are cut thick which allows the meat to retain its juices when cooked which gives it flavor.
 A great steak house wouldn’t dare smash or pound their 2 inch thick steaks into a 1/8 inch flat disc.
 We don’t do that to our crust either.
 The whole process of proofing dough, or letting it rise, is to build all the air pockets that are created when the yeast is “breathing” in the dough.
 To sheet or compress it after this process is counter-productive of why you proofed it in the first place.
 You basically have pressed all the “flavor” out of the dough!
-Classic NY Style Pizza has a thin crust but the outer crust or Cornicione, if proofed/stretched and cooked correctly, has puffy edges that are crispy on the outside and a little chewy on the inside.
+Classic NY Style Pizza has a thin crust but the outer crust or Cornicione, if mixed/proofed/stretched/cooked correctly, has puffy edges that are crispy on the outside and a little chewy on the inside.

 For anyone that’s researched and dabbled in making pizza at home, they have heard volumes about San Marzano tomatoes grown in the soil around Mt.
 Vesuvius near Naples, Italy.
-While there are a lot of great tomatoes both from that Region and NOT from that Region, there are also great tomatoes grown right here in the USA.
+While there are a lot of great tomatoes from that Region, there are also great tomatoes grown right here in the USA.
 High quality tomatoes are easy to find.
 It’s how you prepare them into your ultimate pizza sauce that is key.
 How you crush them and what spices are added has EVERYTHING to do with the final product.
 Short of posting my “secret recipe” here, the best way to go is to lightly crush the tomatoes, add minimal seasoning, and never cook your sauce – it will cook on the pizza!

 Very simple.
 High quality.
 Again, HIGH QUALITY!
 It’s really easy to spot a cheap, cost cutting cheese on a pizza.
-It will be rubbery, oily, and generally not have a lot of flavor.
+It will be rubbery, oily, burn easily and generally not have a lot of flavor.

 A FEW MORE THINGS

 We don’t believe in reinventing pizza.
 Pizza was created in the mid 1800’s and was considered peasant food for the poorer people in Italy.
 It was a simple, delicious street food.
-Great bread, with a simple sauce made from the sweetest tomatoes on earth, and fresh creamy cheese.
+Great bread, with a simple sauce made from sweet tomatoes and fresh creamy cheese.
 Yes, it’s evolved since then but the great pizzerias in the world today are still serving this classic pizza.
 You won’t find us serving hamburger & french fry pizza or turkey mash potatoes & gravy pizza, or pizza with pistachios and grape leaves.
 I’ll never forget when I opened my first pizzeria, a well know food blogger (Sky FULL OF BACON) wrote, “He says it’s Serious Brick Oven Pizza, but he’s serving the same toppings you’ll find at Fat Joe’s Pizzeria in Sioux Falls, South Dakota since 1982!!!
 Canadian bacon, Sausage, Pepperoni, etc, etc, etc. Doesn’t he understand that pizza has evolved and tastes buds have matured on and on and on?”
 All I can say to him is, yeah Mr. SFOB, I am, but I’m also serving the same pizza and toppings that are still being served at Lombardi’s, Grimaldi’s, Totonno’s, Patsys, John’s, Di Fara’s and a host of other Pizzerias in and around NY that are considered the gold standard for Neapolitan American Pizza and considered by most, if not all, pizza aficionados/writers/critics as the best pizzerias in America.